nickjj/docker-phoenix-example/README.md

     - An empty `.iex.exs` file has been created so you can customize your IEx sessions however you see fit
     - Both regular and live view flash messages are set up to use a for comprehension
     - CSS, JS and image links are referenced with `Routes.static_url` to support optionally using a CDN
-    - Webpack's watcher is handled by Webpack directly
 - **Front-end assets**:
     - Custom `502.html` and `maintenance.html` pages
     - Generate favicons using modern best practices